deltaclock/blog/content/posts/cross_compile_frida/index.md

 +++

 During my recent personal research, I came across an embedded device running a custom Linux-based system.
-One of my goals when evaluating it's security, was to programmatically monitor the system's processes and hook various custom libraries for logging their actions.
+One of my goals, when evaluating its security, was to programmatically monitor the system's processes and hook various custom libraries for logging their actions.

 # Objective

-Through my preceding research I have identified a target library (`target.so`) that was being referenced by various other ELFs.
-Some of these processes were already running, while others, could be invoked by dynamic events or run periodically at unknown intervals.
+Through my preceding research, I have identified a target library (`target.so`) that was being referenced by various other ELFs.
+Some of these processes were already running, while others could be invoked by dynamic events or run periodically at unknown intervals.

-Since the function I wanted to hook was pretty simple, one of my early ideas was to just modify `/etc/ld.so.preload` to include my _hook_ shared library to all future processes.
+Since the function I wanted to hook was pretty simple, one of my early ideas was to just modify `/etc/ld.so.preload` to include my _hook_ shared library in all future processes.
 This turned out to be problematic as most of the system's partitions were _read-only_, enforced at the hardware level.
 Of course, this big limitation also prevented me from setting any additional environment variables like `LD_PRELOAD`.

 # Enter Frida